 Pupils undertake an independent investigation which is of particular interest to them, which can be related to any area of the specification.
-It provides pupils with the opportunity to develop a wide range of skills.
-Data is collected on the residential field trip.
+It provides pupils with the opportunity to develop a wide range of skills in order to prepare them for independent data collection.